BrianAnsems/springbootproject/README.md

 Restarted from scratch and completed the "Hello World" example in the Spring Boot reference guide.
 From there, I included a simple Adding program built out of Swing.
 Currently, I have the original SpringApplication.run main method from the example commented out.
 I'm not sure if the method is required.
 The adding program seems to work without it.
 Will confirm.

+Removed Swing component.
+Simplifies to one class with operations and one main method.
+Still trying to find out how to incorporate arguments into the main method.